MileHacker Logo

 Travel Insurance Recommendations

-Travel insurance is highly recommended for all foreign travelers and domestic travelers with substantial trip costs.
-A complete policy typically covers medical emergencies, emergency medevac, and trip cancellation or interruption.
+Getting travel insurance is strongly suggested for all international travelers and domestic travelers with substantial trip costs.
+A complete policy typically covers medical emergencies, emergency medical evacuation, and trip cancellation/interruption.
 Consider providers like World Nomads, SafetyWing, or Insubuy.

 Emergency Contact Information